RHInception/re-docs/intro/YAMLScripts.rst

 YAML Basics
 -----------

-For `taboot`, every YAML script must be a list at it's root-most element.
+For the `Release Engine`, every YAML playbook must be a list at it's root-most element.
 Each item in the list is a dictionary.
-These dictionaries represent all the options you can use to write a `taboot` script.
-In addition, all YAML files (regardless of their association with `taboot` or not) should start with ``---``.
+These dictionaries represent all the options you can use to write a `Release Engine` playbook.
+In addition, all YAML files (regardless of their association with `Release Engine` or not) all YAML documents should start with ``---``.

 In YAML a list can be represented in two ways.
 In one way all members of a list are lines beginning at the same indentation level starting